Elwood Engel: Ford

 When Walker became Ford's vice president for design in 1955, he made Engel and Oros his lieutenants.
 The trio was responsible for most of the ever-increasing sizes of Ford's late 1950s models, and their ornate chrome adornments.

-Engel and Oros came up with competing designs for the 1958 Thunderbird.
+Engel and Oros came up with competing designs for the 1961 Thunderbird.
 Oros's four-seater design was ultimately chosen.
 Engel's team was instructed by Ford President Robert S. McNamara to add two more doors and two more seats to their roadster design - and that became the basis for the 1961 Lincoln Continental.
 McNamara had considered terminating the Lincoln brand, along with the Edsel, after the 1960 model year.
 The Continental, however, convinced him to keep the line going, and it became such a success it was credited with saving the brand.
 Engel also scaled down the Ford Thunderbird and turned it into a four-seater to create the 1959 Ford Anglia 105E, a popular saloon in Britain.

 Chrysler

 In 1961 Walker retired from Ford at age 65.
 When Eugene Bordinat, not Engel, was chosen as his replacement, the well-connected Walker helped orchestrate Engel's move to Chrysler in November 1961.

 At Chrysler, Engel replaced chief stylist Virgil Exner, who had designed the successful "Forward Look" models of the latter 1950s.
 Exner was responsible for the era of large tail fins; Engel was credited with replacing fins with a slab-sided look, reminiscent of his Lincoln Continental design.

 Engel generally delegated the majority of work to his design teams; he then would fine-tune the clay models with his touches.
 Co-workers said he had an uncanny eye for the "commercial viability" of designs.

 Engel oversaw the design and development of the 1963 Turbine car, of which 55 were manufactured and 50 of them road tested until 1966.
-The two-door model was said to strongly resemble his original two-door design for the 1958 Thunderbird, which had evolved into the '61 Continental.
+The two-door model was said to strongly resemble his original two-door design for the 1961 Thunderbird.
 Although most of Chrysler's legendary "Muscle Cars" were credited to specific designers, Engel oversaw, worked on, and approved all of them.